ABSounds/MusicRecommenderCF/README.md

 - `artist_mbid` to artist name mapping, with the name of all artists in the MusicBrainz database. (`musicbrainz_artist_mbid_name.csv`)

 ## Model
+The model uses a collaborative filtering recommendation system to make personalized recommendations by analyzing user-artist interactions.
+Data is stored in a sparse matrix, weighted using the BM25 algorithm, and the Alternating Least Squares (ALS) algorithm is used to learn the latent features of the users and artists.
+The model finds the most similar items using cosine similarity and provides a list of recommended items sorted by their similarity score.

 ## Results
 To evaluate the model's accuracy, it's tested for some known artists and check the resulting recommendations.